rsrini7/Notification-SSE-GLM-Flux/broadcast-microservice/docs/07_scheduler_flow2.md

     end
 ```

-This comprehensive overview covers the various scheduled operations critical to the Broadcast Microservice's functionality, from message delivery and session management to broadcast lifecycle handling, all orchestrated with robust distributed locking.
+This comprehensive overview covers the various scheduled operations critical to the Broadcast Microservice's functionality, from message delivery and connection management to broadcast lifecycle handling, all orchestrated with robust distributed locking.